UCF/bs-hr-theme/README.md

 # bs-hr-theme

-{{Brief description of this theme}}.
+Theme for hr.ucf.edu.
+Maintained by UCF AFIT.
 Built as a child theme of the [UCF WordPress Theme](https://github.com/UCF/UCF-WordPress-Theme), using the [Athena Framework](https://ucf.github.io/Athena-Framework/).

 ## Quick links